EmreSakarya/neutron-transport-monte-carlo/README.md

 ## 🚀 How to Run

 ### Prerequisites
-You need Python and the scientific computing stack installed.

     pip install -r requirements.txt

 ### Running the Simulation
     python src/monte_carlo_slab.py

+This script will:
+1. Calculate the exact analytical values.
+2. Run Monte Carlo simulations for $N=10^2, 10^4, 10^6$.
-This will print the comparison table to the console and save the convergence plots as an image file.
+3. Print a comparison table to the console.
+4. Save the convergence plot to the `docs/` folder.

 ---